 also has a small hospitality room furnished with a private

 and chairs, small desk, along with an easy chair and lamp

-addition we have a small suite with a twin bed, private
+addition we have a small suite with a double bed, private

 our main building we have a Chapel that will accommodate

 100 for worship, a Eucharistic Chapel, flexible meeting

 2 large meeting rooms as well as smaller, more intimate